baoisnotruski/csd-content/bid_data.md

 We have been taking the steps to combine our experiences and expertise with big data.
-Being able to use massive chunks of information gives us the ability to make smarter decisions and better-informed design thinking.
+Being able to process massive chunks of information gives us the ability to make smarter decisions and better-informed design thinking.

 ## The challenge